“I don’t feel worthy unless I achieve something.”

 “To be added”

-This inward sense of unworthiness and shame is unbearable and in response, the person looks for any escape they can.
-One such escape is that the idea that this person achieve something that redeems them.
+This inward sense of unworthiness and shame can feel unbearable and in response, the person looks for any escape they can.
+One such escape is that the idea that they can achieve something that redeems them.
 It’s a sense that the goal in the distance, if reached, will rid them of all the weight that they bear.

-Although this provides some relief and some much needed optimism, many people find out the hard way that the weight and worthiness issues do not shift even when they do realize their goals.
+Although this provides some relief and some much needed optimism, many people find out the hard way that the burden and feelings of unworthiness do not shift even when they do realize their goals.